quartzjer/pennybank/spec.md

 ### Penny Banks (PB)

-A Penny Pank (`PB`) is created by generating a series of small proof-of-work challenges that divide an amount of bitcoin into smaller values to be individually exchanged.
-Each challenge in the set has a secret bitstring with a size calculated such that the value it represents matches [current block difficulty](#difficulty) in number of hashes required to generate a given SHA-256 hash.
+A Penny Bank (abbreviated `PB`) is created by generating a series of small proof-of-work challenges that divide an amount of bitcoin into smaller values to be individually exchanged.
+Each challenge in the series has a secret bitstring with a size calculated such that the value it represents matches [current block difficulty](#difficulty) in number of hashes required to generate a given SHA-256 hash.
 The resulting series of hashes collectively represent a larger bitcoin value as a set of smaller proof-of-works equal to the bitcoin itself.

 For two parties to mutually agree on a `PB` they must each provide and verify a set of challeges that equal in total difficulty, and together these two sets form the foundation for a `PB` transaction